 In order to restore their dying safe haven, the son of Poseidon and his friends embark on a quest to the Sea of Monsters, to find the mythical Golden Fleece, all the while trying to stop an ancient evil from rising.

 Brandon T. Jackson

-Mo has the special talent to bring characters out of books.
+Mortimer "Mo" "Silvertongue" Folchart has the special talent to bring characters out of books.
 One night he brings out three characters from Inkheart, a story set in medieval times and filled with magical beings.
-Capricorn and Basta, two villains, and Dustfinger, a fire-eater.
-Now, 10 years later Meggie discovers the truth and it's up to her to escape Capricorn's evil grasp.Written by
+Capricorn (Andy Serkis) and Basta (Jamie Foreman), two villains, and Dustfinger (Paul Bettany), a fire-eater.
+Now, ten years later, Meggie (Eliza Bennett) discovers the truth and it's up to her to escape Capricorn's evil grasp.Written by

 Was this review helpful to you?